 |Early Childhood Education Electives|

 You are required to have a background check on file with the Coordinator of Teacher Education at the beginning of the semester in which you are enrolled in EDU225.
 Copies of our background check must be offered to all schools you visit.

 The Education Department uses the Family Care Safety Registry (FCSR) for student background checks.
 If you think you are not already registered with the FCSR you will need to do so in order to request your background clearance.
 If you need to register with the FCSR for your background clearance, the fastest way to get your results is to register online.
 This will be a one-time registration so you will not be required to pay for future clearances.
 You will need your social security number and a valid debit or credit card in order to register.

 A copy of your screening results will be mailed to you not to Moberly Area Community College.
 You must bring, fax, or email a copy of your letter to Robert Williams, Coordinator of Teacher Education.
 The coordinator’s fax number is 660-263-6400. **Your instructor may also request a copy for their files.**

-You are responsible for buying a red MACC lanyard, wearing the name tag, and carrying your MACC ID at all times when visiting schools or working with PreK-12 students.
+You are responsible for buying an MACC lanyard and a plastic sleeve for your college ID.
+You should wear your ID at all times when visiting schools or working with PreK-12 students.